TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/LaunchingAndFiring.md

 **Constraint Solution 3:**
 The Launching and Firing subsystem is required to fit within a cubic foot of space (1 ft by 1 ft by 1 ft) along with the other subsystems that will be placed within that space.
-For this constraint, the mechanical engineering team and the electrical engineering team will be working together to ensure that the total design remains within the cubic foot of space allowed.
+For this constraint, the mechanical engineering team has allowed a space of 4 inches long with a 3 inch max diameter for the DC motor used.
+The NC5FN-3550-CVC 12V TRANSMOTEC DC motor has a length of 2.56 inches and a diameter of 1.5 inches which will satisfy this requirement.
+The relay's placement within the cubic foot of space is much less critical and can fit well within the space allowed by DEVCOM.

 **Constraint Solution 4:**
 The Launching and Firing subsystem shall use a 12V DC motor from TRANSMOTEC model number NC5FN-3550-CVC which exhibits the ability to operate the mechanism at a torque of 31 mN-m at 3700 RPM nominally.
 28 nN-m is the highest torque required to operate the Fire-Preload sequence of the Launching and Firing subsystem.